serilog-contrib/Serilog.Sinks.Postgresql.Alternative/HowToUse.md

 }
 ```

-## Adjusting column sizes
+## Adjusting column sizes:

-You can change column sizes by setting the values in the `TableCreator` class:
+You can change column sizes by setting the values in the `SqlTypeHelper` class:
 ```csharp
 // Sets size of all BIT and BIT VARYING columns to 20 TableCreator.DefaultBitColumnsLength = 20;